stephengeller/react-js-crash-course/README.md

 ## ReactJS Crash Course

-An experimental project made to explore ReactJS.
-Following [this tutorial](https://www.youtube.com/watch?v=A71aqufiNtQ).
+An experimental project made to explore ReactJS, following [this tutorial](https://www.youtube.com/watch?v=A71aqufiNtQ).

 ## How to use